 Impulse control: It is important to evaluate for suicidal or homicidal ideations and plans.
 If there is a history of aggression with adverse action, then hospitalization should be considered.

-Insight and judgment: Most commonly patients have no insight regarding their delusion.
+Insight and judgment: Most commonly, patients have no insight regarding their delusions.
 Judgment is assessable by a history of past behavior and future plan.

 Evaluation